 Center is California Sycamore (Platanus racemosa).
 In the background is tall brown dried out Black Mustard.
 Foreground yellow flowers are Wild Cabbage, which looks the same but is half as tall.

 Interesting and unusual is this Bladderpod (Isomeris arborea) aka Burro Fat.
 It grows on hillsides and has a foul smell.
 The fruit is like an inflated pea pod.
 Ranchers value this for animal feed.

 All green from irrigation is this healthy Coyote Brush (Baccharis pilularis).
 These common coastal sage scrub plants are usually part green, part brown when they’re not near sprinklers.

-This young Wild Mustard (Brassica Oleracea) has buds that look like broccoli.
+This young Wild Cabbage (Brassica Oleracea) has buds that look like broccoli.
 That’s because it is broccoli.
 Six common vegetables are varieties of this same wild species, broccoli, cauliflower, kale, cabbage, Brussels sprouts, and kohlrabi.

 3f.
 May 17 2019 Castlewood Trail